|

-General: Black Mustard (Brassica nigra) is an upright annual forb with many basal leaves and several flowering stalks.
+General: Black Mustard (Mutarda nigra) is an upright annual forb with many basal leaves and several flowering stalks.
 The basal leaves are elongate with 1 or 2 pairs of distinct lobes at the base of the blade (Sahara Mustard has many lobes).
 Upper leaves are reduced.
 The flowers are yellow with four petals, and the fruits are linear and held close to the stem.
 The plant dies after it flowers, leaving open, upright stalks that promote wildfire.

 Black Mustard is an uncommon component of disturbed desert vegetation communities.
 Around Las Vegas, look for this species in town and in disturbed roadsides and open fields.

 This is an invasive weed.
 If hikers and other visitors to the native habitats around Las Vegas see this species, please report it to the local land management agency.
 If you have this species on your private property, please consider eradicating it.
-This species is listed as a Noxious Weed in Michigan, but not in Nevada.
+This species is listed as a Noxious Weed in Michigan, but not in Nevada. |

 Family: Mustard (Brassicaceae).

-Other Names: Sinapis nigra, shortpod mustard
+Other Names: Sinapis nigra, shortpod mustard.
+Formerly Brassica nigra.

 Plant Form: Basal leaves with upright flower stalks.

-Height: To about 6 feet.
+Height: To about 6 feet. |

 Stems: Branched, upper portions without hairs.